dominictarr/feedopensource/README.md

 # Feed Open Source

 We need another way to fund software.
-All the ways we currently use are [broken or unscalable] (http://dominictarr.com/post/71958587606/some-thoughts-on-the-economics-of-software-development).
-We need a model that Aligns the interests of the users of the software with it's creators, while also working with the natural, (post-scarcity) physics of data
+All the ways we currently use are [broken or unscalable]( http://dominictarr.com/post/71958587606/some-thoughts-on-the-economics-of-software-development).
+We need a model that Aligns the interests of the users of the software with it's creators, while also working with the natural, copy-to-distribute, physics of data

 So, I present feedopensource!

 ## TL;DR

-request features and post issues as normal [https://github.com/dominictarr/feedopensource/issues), but then group (say) two weeks worth of features/bugs into an iteration which may be crowd-funded.
-After each iteration, clients use the trial the new version, provide feedback and if they are happy with progress, fund the next stage.
+Request features and post issues as-per normal [https://github.com/dominictarr/feedopensource/issues), but then group (say) two weeks worth of features/bugs into an "iteration" which may be crowd-funded.
+After each iteration, clients trial the new version, provide feedback and if they are happy with progress, continue to fund the project.

-## This Is NOT a Startup.

-This is not a platform, or Anything as a Service.
-This is just on open source tool for feeding open source developers.
-But this is also a tool for aligning a developers interests with your own (don't bite the hand that feeds you)

-feedopensource will not take any fees, have plans to signup to, and doesn't charge anything for it's own use.
-There is no terms of service that may change without notice.

-What there is: an liberal open source license, you may use feedopensource to fund your own project, as feedopensource uses feedopensource to feed itself!

 ## The Problem